alechenninger/inkwell/notes/event_loop.md

 For more information, see https://webdev-angular4-dartlang-org.firebaseapp.com/articles/performance/event-loop

 As far as I can tell (via a thorough reading of the changelog), none of this has changed with Dart
-2. The only notable change in Dart 2 is that async (not async*) methods now run synchronously until then first await statement inside the function (https://dart.dev/codelabs/async-await).
+2. The only* notable change in Dart 2 is that async (not async*) methods now run synchronously until then first await statement inside the function (https://dart.dev/codelabs/async-await).
 Previously the body of an async function was queued in a microtask.
 This makes switching from sync to async functions more intuitive as it keeps the synchronous behavior the same.

+*: This doesn't mean throw statements will immediately throw, they will instead return a Future completed with the error.
+Confirmed via testing in dartpad.

 ## What do we want from an event loop?